romitzechrome/Blog-post/README.md

 7. run this command on browser http://127.0.0.1:8000/

-for api refrence import postman collection.
+for api refrence import postman collection in to your postman.

+Here I use Token authentication and you got the token into login api and Token in every Api must be required.